AaltoSciComp/scicomp-docs/rse/index.rst

 dedicated specialist to assist you with computing, software, and data tasks in your research, for a longer period than other staff can.
-Funding either comes from departments (for basic service) or the project itself.
+Funding either comes from departments (for basic service) or from a research project.

 .. _rse-history: https://www.software.ac.uk/blog/2016-08-17-not-so-brief-history-research-software-engineers-0